 The Ocean Made Earth Habitable

-To frame the discussion, let’s accept these premises:
+To frame the discussion, let’s accept the following:

 These are sweeping assertions that nonetheless confirm the basic conclusions of natural and ocean science over time.
 But within each, there are key elements that might be emphasized here.